goonball3/Silk-Touch-to-Spawn-Egg/silk-touch-to-spawn-egg-1.21.11/README.md

 1. Install [Fabric Loader](https://fabricmc.net/use/) 0.18.4 or higher
 2. Install [Fabric API](https://modrinth.com/mod/fabric-api)
+3. Also install mod menu
-3. Download the latest release from the [Releases](https://github.com/goonball3/Silk-Touch-to-Spawn-Egg/releases) page
+4. Download the latest release from the [Releases](https://github.com/goonball3/Silk-Touch-to-Spawn-Egg/releases) page
-4. Place the mod JAR file in your `mods` folder
+5. Place the mod JAR file in your `mods` folder

 ## Configuration